elugens/hello-javascript/docs/browser-related-questions/browser-events/bubbling-capturing.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If necessary, two methods get used to explicitly stop the bubbling up process, including the stopPropagation and stopImmediatePropagation.
+  <div><strong>Interview Response:</strong> If necessary, we can use two methods to explicitly stop the bubbling up process, including the stopPropagation and stopImmediatePropagation.
 Using these two approaches should be limited because of some drawbacks, such as click event failures.
     </div>
   </div>
 </details>